 TGbe editor: Please update the following paragraphs in this subclause as shown below:

-NOTE 1—If a Multi-Link probe request is directed towards an AP corresponding to a nontransmitted BSSID in a multiple BSSID set, then the Multi-Link probe response is sent by the AP corresponding to the transmitted BSSID in the same multiple BSSID set carrying the Basic Multi-Link element outside the Multiple BSSID element and containing information of the AP MLD (and possibly its affiliated APs) with which an AP corresponding to a nontransmitted BSSID is affiliated with (see 35.3.4.2 (Use of Multi-Link probe request and response)).

 When an AP corresponding to a transmitted BSSID in a multiple BSSID set transmits a Multi-Link probe response in response to a Multi-Link probe request directed to an AP corresponding to a nontransmitted BSSID in the same multiple BSSID set (see 35.3.4.2 (Use of Multi-Link probe request and response)), the Probe Response frame shall also include Basic Multi-Link element corresponding to the AP MLD, with which the transmitted BSSID is affiliated with, outside the Multiple BSSID element and the Basic Multi-Link element shall not carry complete profile for any of the reported APs and shall not include the MLD ID subfield in the Common Info field.

-NOTE 2—When an AP corresponding to a transmitted BSSID in a multiple BSSID set transmits a Multi-Link probe response in response to a Multi-Link probe request directed to an AP corresponding to a nontransmitted BSSID in the same multiple BSSID set, the Probe Response frame:
+NOTE 1—When an AP corresponding to a transmitted BSSID in a multiple BSSID set transmits a Multi-Link probe response in response to a Multi-Link probe request directed to an AP corresponding to a nontransmitted BSSID in the same multiple BSSID set, the Probe Response frame:

-carries Basic Multi-Link element containing a complete profile of the requested AP(s) affiliated with the AP MLD with which the AP corresponding to that nontransmitted BSSID is affiliated with and the MLD ID subfield of the Common Info field of the Basic Multi-Link element is set to the BSSID Index of the nontransmitted BSSID.
+carries Basic Multi-Link element, outside the Multiple BSSID element, containing a profile of the requested AP(s) affiliated with the AP MLD with which the AP corresponding to that nontransmitted BSSID is affiliated with and the MLD ID subfield of the Common Info field of the Basic Multi-Link element is set to the BSSID Index of the nontransmitted BSSID.

 can include Basic Multi-Link element corresponding to the AP MLD(s) of other APs corresponding to the nontransmitted BSSIDs in the multiple BSSID set.
 Such Basic Multi-Link element(s) do not carry complete profile for any reported AP(s) and are carried in the corresponding nontransmitted BSSID profile(s) contained in the multiple BSSID element.

-carries Reduced Neighbor Report element containing information of the other AP(s) affiliated with the transmitting AP’s (transmitted BSSID’s) AP MLD and the information of other AP(s) affiliated with the AP MLD(s) of all the nontransmitted BSSIDs in the same multiple BSSID set.
+carries Reduced Neighbor Report element containing information of the other AP(s) affiliated with the transmitting AP’s (transmitted BSSID’s) AP MLD and the information of other AP(s) affiliated with the AP MLD(s) of all the nontransmitted BSSIDs in the same multiple BSSID set by following the rules in 35.3.4.1 (AP behavior).

 x-x-x-x-x-x- End of changes for CID 13008 -x-x-x-x-x-x